 Visit your favorite hardware or plumbing store and ask for a 1/4″ fitting.
 The fitting they will show you will most likely be a 1/4″ NPT.
-You will look at the diameter of the thread and say to yourself, this ain’t no 1/4″ fitting.
-It will be.
+You will look at the diameter of the thread, and say to yourself, this ain’t no 1/4″ fitting but it will be.
 The actual diameter of the 1/4″ NPT thread will be just over 1/2″.

 To help you get a grip on the actual sizes of NPT fittings, see the chart below.
 It shows the comparison between NPT fitting sizes and their actual inch equivalents.

-On this chart I have listed the NPT thread size first, and then what that thread size is in actual (decimal) inches, and then the closest common size fraction to that NPT size.
+On this chart, I have listed the NPT thread size first, then what that thread size is in actual (decimal) inches, and then the closest common size fraction to that NPT size.

-To determine the size of a threaded air port in an air tool handle, air cylinder, an valve, or the female thread in any compressed air component, you will want to measure the width of the hole in inches.
+To determine the size of a threaded airport in an air tool handle, air cylinder, valve, or female thread in any compressed air component, you will want to measure the width of the hole in inches.
 That’s the distance across the middle of the opening.

 Compare that result to the fractional sizes on the chart to help guide you to the right male-threaded NPT fitting size to use.